 Flatheaded borers are a species of beetle in the Chrysobothris genus.
 The larvae tunnel through plant canes, ultimately killing the cane and acting as an entry point for disease.
-It is possible that adult beetles are attracted to stressed or damaged blueberry canes, with adult females laying eggs on the injured area, and larvae excavating tunnels just beneath the bark.
+It is possible that adult beetles are attracted to stressed or damaged blueberry canes, with adult females laying eggs on the injured area and larvae excavating tunnels just beneath the bark.
+Peak adult activity for Chrysobothris species in north-central Florida is between April and May depending on spring temperatures.
+There is evidence that beetles are moving from adjacent woodlands into blueberry plantings.
 This is a relatively new pest in blueberry, and research is ongoing regarding its life cycle, monitoring and trapping protocols, and control measures.
 See Table 2.